Online MA Program

 The Christendom Graduate School offers its Master of Arts in Theological Studies degree in online-delivery format to distance students.
 The admissions requirements, courses and degree requirements are the same for online and on-campus students.
-Many of the online courses are based on videos pre-recorded in the classroom during actual class lectures; these asynchronous courses may be accessed by the online student at any time during the semester according to his own schedule.
-Other courses are live, real-time online courses to which the student must log on at a pre-set time each week for a live, interactive class experience with the professor and other students.
-Some courses use both formats: although lectures are pre-recorded, they are supplemented by live sessions for class discussion, student reports, or review.
+Many of the online courses are based on videos pre-recorded in the classroom during actual class lectures; these asynchronous courses may be accessed by the online student at any time during the semester according to his or her own schedule.
+Other courses are live, allowing students to interact with the professor and with each other in real-time.
+Some hybrid courses offer a mix of pre-recorded and live sessions.

-The degree requirements for the MA degree are the same whether courses are taken in the classroom or online.
-The student may take all of his courses online or he may combine classroom courses with online courses in any combination that is convenient for him.
-Many find that attending the six-week residential summer session while working on online courses during the rest of the year allows them to finish the degree in a shorter time and also to experience the fellowship of a Catholic academic community that Christendom is famous for.
+The degree requirements for the MA degree are the same whether courses are accomplished in the classroom or online.
+The student may take all of his courses online or he may combine classroom courses with online courses in any combination that is convenient for him or her.
+Many find that attending the six-week residential summer session while working on online courses during the rest of the year allows them to finish the degree in a shorter time and also to experience the fellowship of a Catholic academic community for which Christendom is famous.
 All the required courses for the systematic theology, moral theology, and the evangelization and catechesis concentrations are available online.
 While students in the spirituality and consecrated life concentrations may take their core requirements online, the consecrated life and spirituality courses are only offered on campus during the residential summer program as part of the Vita Consecrata Institute.
 Online courses may be taken by non-degree students, such as those seeking a certificate, or casual or audit students studying for personal enrichment.

-The Christendom Graduate School online classroom is a secure, pass-word-protected site to ensure student identity and privacy.
-Students receive a log-in code and password by email after they have registered for the online course, and they must use these each time they wish to access their courses.
-No one has access to the student’s work in the online course except the professor and the administrator who maintains the site.
-Exams for online courses are taken on the e-classroom site or are emailed to the professor.
-Christendom’s e-classroom is found at www.christendomonline.org.
+The Christendom Graduate School uses Populi as a platform for all online courses.
+Populi is a secure, password-protected site which ensures student privacy.
+No one has access to the student’s work except for the professor and the administrator who maintains the site.
+Exams for online courses are either taken in Populi or emailed to the professor.

 The staff and faculty at the Christendom Graduate School are dedicated to making the online experience for distance students as close to the on-campus experience as possible.
 Students have ready access to their professors and to the office staff, and can ask questions, chat, get advice, or resolve problems, usually without delay.